levisstrauss/pre-trained-image-classifier-to-identify-dog-breeds/README.md

 - Limited to breeds present in ImageNet training data
 - Requires images to be named with correct labels for accuracy assessment

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-- Udacity AI Programming with Python Nanodegree
-- PyTorch team for pre-trained models
-- ImageNet dataset contributors